-The methodological basis of the SEEG estimates is the 3rd Brazilian Inventory of Anthropogenic Greenhouse Gas Emissions and Removals, published by the MCTI in 2016.
+The methodological basis of the SEEG estimates is the 3rd Brazilian Inventory of Anthropogenic Greenhouse Gas Emissions and Removals, published by MCTI in 2016.
 For the sectors of Agriculture and Livestock, Waste and Land Use Change and Forestry, the adaptation for the 4th Inventory has already started, based on data from the public consultation.

-Without the official emissions inventories and their baseline reports, it would not be possible to develop this Climate Observatory initiative, since the vast majority of the specific emission factors were calculated in the inventory process by teams of dozens of institutions, involving hundreds of researchers and experts.
+Without the official emission inventories and respective reference reports it would not be possible to develop this Climate Observatory initiative, since the vast majority of the specific emission factors were calculated in the inventory preparation process by teams from dozens of institutions, and involving hundreds of researchers and experts.

 For each sector, a calculation routine was created that reproduces the inventory work for each of the reported years (eg, 1990, 1994, 2000, 2005, 2010).
 Next, we look for activity data that allow us to estimate the evolution of the emissions considering the emission factors of the inventory.
 Dozens of public and private institutions are consulted to gain access to activity data.